 THE GALAPAGOS ISLANDS

-Spark a child’s lifelong interest in wildlife and conservation with a trip to the Galapagos islands – quite simply the best place in the world for interacting with wildlife, which is totally tame and unafraid of humans.
+Spark a child’s lifelong interest in wildlife and conservation with a trip to the Galápagos islands – quite simply the best place in the world for interacting with wildlife, which is totally tame and unafraid of humans.
 Nothing can quite prepare your children for the thrill of sea lions and penguins swimming up to play with them.
-At the moment our favourite boat for children is the Eclipse, which decorates cabins especially for children and has fun, family-friendly guides.
-Alternatively for those who prefer to be on land, the Galapagos Safari Camp – an African style tented camp up in the highlands of the central island, Santa Cruz – offers a host of activities, such as kayaking and surfing, as well as day trips exploring the nearby uninhabited islands.
+At the moment our favourite boat for children is the Origin, which has fun, family-friendly guides and great water toys like kayaks and stand up paddle boards.
+Alternatively for those who prefer to be on land, the Galápagos Safari Camp – an African style tented camp up in the highlands of the central island, Santa Cruz – offers a host of activities, such as kayaking and surfing, as well as day trips exploring the nearby uninhabited islands.

 With British Airways recently launching a direct flight to Costa Rica, it has never been easier to whisk your young brood away to Central America.
 While there, your children can enjoy the beautiful beaches, exotic rainforest as well as the rich wildlife- think giant sea turtles and tree-climbing iguanas.
 One of our top places to stay is the secluded Pacuare Lodge, which you can reach by rafting down the river straight into the hotel (though there are some age restrictions with this and the hotel can also be accessed by land).
 Here you’ll find panoramic views of the jungle, hammocks everywhere and ‘gasp’ no electricity.
 And without the brain-numbing iPad, the magic of the place will be fully felt.